steveee27/Bank-Subscription-Prediction-FASTAPI/README.md

-# Bank Marketing Campaign Prediction
+# Bank Subscription Prediction using Machine Learning and FASTAPI

 This project predicts whether a customer is likely to subscribe to a long-term deposit based on their demographic and campaign-related data.
 It includes a machine learning pipeline for data preprocessing, model training, evaluation, and a RESTful API built with FastAPI for deployment.

+---

 ## Table of Contents